sakshijain009/Corona-Vaccine-Management-System/README.md

 npm install
 ```
 <br>
-Dependencies that are used for the project include:<br>
+Dependencies that are used for the project include <br>

 ```
 const express = require("express");